-• Discount rates.
+Discount rates.
 Our discount rates are based on yields of high-quality (AA-rated) fixed income investments for which the timing and amounts of maturities match the timing and amounts of the projected benefit payments.

 The effects of actual results differing from assumptions and of amended assumptions are included in Other comprehensive income/(loss).
-The weighted average discount rates used to determine the defined benefit obligation for the defined benefit plans were 4.3 percent and 3.7 percent at December 31, 2018 and 2017, respectively.
+The weighted average discount rates used to determine the defined benefit obligation for the defined benefit plans were 3.3 percent and 4.3 percent at December 31, 2019 and 2018, respectively.

-At December 31, 2018, the effect on the defined benefit obligation of a decrease or increase in the discount rate, holding all other assumptions constant, is as follows:
+At December 31, 2019, the effect on the defined benefit obligation of a decrease or increase in the discount rate, holding all other assumptions constant, is as follows:

-Effect on pension benefit obligation increase/ (decrease) in Net liability
+Effect on pension benefit obligation increase/(decrease)

-(decrease) in Net hability
+in Net liability

 (€ million)

-10 basis point decrease in discount rate 257
+10 basis point decrease in discount rate 298

-10 basis point increase in discount rate (252)
+10 basis point increase in discount rate (292)